 A: The assessment usually takes around six to eight months to complete.
-The report is presented to elected Members at the Chelmsford Policy Board for information.
 It is then published on our SHELAA webpage.

 Upon publication, we will contact everyone who has made submissions to let them know that the assessment outcomes are now viewable.